VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 ## Architecture

 The application is designed to deploy to Windows Azure.
-At this stage in the journey, the application consists of a web role that contains the ASP.NET MVC web application and a worker role that contains the message handlers and domain objects.
+At this stage in the journey, the application consists of web roles that contains the ASP.NET MVC web applications and a worker role that contains the message handlers and domain objects.
 The application uses SQL Database databases for data storage, both on the write-side and the read-side.
 The application uses the Windows Azure Service Bus to provide its messaging infrastructure.
+Figure 1 shows this high-level architecture.

+![Figure 1][fig1]

 While you are exploring and testing the solution, you can run it locally, either using the Windows Azure compute emulator or by running